AntonioCoppe/systemEngineering/README.md

 - **AWS**: we used aws as a server provider.
 The final step for our pipeline was indeed to deploy the application on an aws.
 In particular we have used the following aws services:
   - Elastic Container Registry (ECR): that is a repository where docker images are tagged and stored.
 Using the aws credentials stored in GitHub secret, it is possible to pull images
   - Elastic Container Services (EC2): we used ECS to create a ec2 Ubuntu 20.04 instance where we install docker, awscli and pull the docker image from the ECR
 - **Terraform**: EC2 instances are fully managed by terraform in main.tf, where we set the specifications for the container and its connection.
-This technology allowed us to skip manual setting every time a new instance had to be created.
 - **Terraform Cloud**: terraform cloud is a service used to manage infrastructures and monitor ongoing plans.

 ## Our Pipeline solution